 The ingredients for homemade laundry soap are simple: grated soap, Borax and Washing Soda (not baking soda - they are different things chemically).

 The grated soap is not something that you buy, but rather something you make.
 You take a regular bar of soap and grate or grind it.
 "Laundry Soap" such as Fels Naptha, Octagon, etc. are the preference, but you can use any soap.
 I've read stories (although I haven't tried it myself) of folks using Ivory, or even grinding up all those little hotel soaps that they have collected.

 Note that sometimes "Laundry Soap" can be found in international grocery stores.
 I haven't particularly seen it in Asian stores before, but have had good luck finding it in stores that cater to the Hispanic population.

 Borax is usually found in the cleaning aisle of most grocery stores.
 I have never had a problem finding Borax in any of the last three states that I have lived in.
 20 Mule Team is a common brand.

 Washing soda can be a little bit of a challenge.
 It is marketed as a laundry "booster," and if it is in your local grocery store, it will be found in the laundry aisle.
 In the past, I have checked out four or five different stores and not found any.
 I got frustrated with all the driving around and finally I went to the Arm & Hammer website and used their "contact us" form and wrote them.
 I gave them my city, state and zip code and asked them where I could find Washing Soda locally.
 It took a couple of weeks, but they did write me back and tell me the stores in the area that stocked it!
-Much easier than driving all over town, especially as gas prices continue to climb.
+Much easier than driving all over town.

 Now that we've covered the ingredients, it's time to address the second part of Katrina's question, the cost effectiveness.
 This is actually harder to discuss than one might think, since it is dependant on the costs in your area.